loader image

 Yes, while the trial is pending the parties must preserve documentary and other evidence that they intend to rely on.
 A party that intends to rely upon a document is bound to produce the same, share a copy with the adverse party and make the original available for inspection.

-Evidence – privilege
+Evidence – Privilege

 Are any documents privileged?
 Would advice from an in-house lawyer (whether local or foreign) also be privileged?